-In our programs, you can work closely with professors on their research, in small reading groups, and mentoring other students.
-Internships take learning out of the classroom to collaborate throughout Des Moines in quality placements.
+In our programs, you can work closely with professors on their research, in small reading groups and mentor other students.
+Internships take learning out of the classroom to quality placements throughout the Des Moines community.
 Our students present research at conferences and publish in journals.
-They receive one-on-one attention in their learning as critical and creative thinkers as well as advocates for social change.
+They receive one-on-one attention in their learning as critical and creative thinkers.

-Our graduates want more than a paycheck: they seek a life and work that question the status quo, have deeper meaning, and make the world a better place.
+Our graduates want more than a paycheck.
+They seek a life and work that question the status quo, hold deeper meaning, and aim to make the world a better place.
 They graduate with the ability to work across different social groups, read, write and speak thoughtfully, advocate for social change, and build careers that matter.
-Our alumni work as professors, teachers, social workers, public relations executives, activists, attorneys and bankers.
+Our alumni work as professors, teachers, social workers, public relations executives, activists, attorneys, business people, and bankers.

-Our department offers majors in Sociology, Anthropology/Sociology, and an interdisciplinary major, Rhetoric, Media and Social Change.
+We offer majors and minors in Sociology (SCSS/SOC), Anthropology/Sociology (SCSA/ANSO), Rhetoric, Media and Social Change (SCSR/RMSC).
+And there is a minor in Cultural Geography.
 Each program has a slightly different emphasis but offers theories, methods, and content to understand the social world through a critical lens.
-With these tools, you graduate prepared to make a living, but also a meaningful life.
+With these tools, you graduate prepared to make a living but also to pursue a meaningful life.